+These are the five best New Zealand sauvignon blancs under $20.
 If you’re looking for a delicious bottle of white wine to sip that won’t break the bank, look no further!
-These are five delicious bottles of New Zealand sauvignon blanc under $20.

 I am not a wine expert but I really enjoy drinking and learning about it.
 As a cocktail server in college, I was given very basic wine service training and did some tastings with distributors.